 Along the way, you will pass great seafood restaurants like Elliott’s Oyster House, the Salmon Cooker, the Fish Bar or the Crab Pot.
 Looking for entertainment and fun?
 Stop at the Great Wheel at pier 57 get your tickets and enjoy a leisurely ride in the heated cars.
 Protected from Seattle’s unpredictable weather, you can observe the city skyline on one side and Elliott Bay on the other.
 You can even grab a beer for your ride.

 Past the Great Wheel, you can stop for a picnic at Waterfront Park or you can continue on the Aquarium.
 If you decide to visit the Aquarium, make sure to spend some time under the dome.
-The underwater dome provides a window on sea life in the Puget Sound.
+The underwater dome provides a window on sea life in Puget Sound.

-If you prefer to take a cruise through Elliott Bay, the Locks or the lakes, stop at Argos Cruise terminal and go exploring.
+If you prefer to take a cruise through Elliott Bay, the Locks, or the lakes, stop at Argos Cruise terminal and go exploring.
 Further down you will come across another ferry terminal and then the Olympic Sculpture Park.
 The park has a statue of a large white head, gazing at the Olympic mountains in the distance.
 The best spot to view this statue is at the tip of Pier 70.
 The park also has a nice fountain.

 On the way back, you might want to stop at “Ye Olde Curiosity Shop” at Pier 54 for some unique merchandise and souvenirs.
 They have a large collection and the prices are reasonable.
-If you haven’t visited Pike Place Market yet, you can take a side trip from the waterfront up some stair and right in the middle of the bustling market.
+If you haven’t visited Pike Place Market yet, you can take a side trip from the waterfront up some stairs and right in the middle of the bustling market.
 Across from Pier 62, there is an unnamed road that will take you to those stairs (on some maps it is called “Pike Place-Hillclimb”).

 You can’t really miss the Space Needle from anywhere in downtown Seattle – and further away.
 But the Needle is not the only attraction at the Seattle Center.
 This multi-block area is home to the “Pacific Science Center”, “Chihuly Garden and Glass”, “Children’s Museum” and the “Museum of Pop Culture”.
-It is also home to several gardens, the International Fountain and kids play areas.
+It is also home to several gardens, the International Fountain, and kids' play areas.
 The Children’s Museum building also hosts the Armory, which is a large food court with many dining options.

 In between the Space Needle and the Pacific Science Center, there is a nice little garden with unique metal sculptures.
 On one side you can see tall glass flowers.
 If you pass under them, they will start singing.